Echidna: Diet

 The short-beaked echidna's diet consists mostly of ants and termites, while the Zaglossus (long-beaked) species typically eat worms and insect larvae.
 The tongues of long-beaked echidnas have sharp, tiny spines that help them capture their prey.
 They have no teeth, so they break down their food by grinding it between the bottoms of their mouths and their tongues.
 Echidnas' faeces are 7 cm long and are cylindrical in shape; they are usually broken and unrounded, and composed largely of dirt and ant-hill material.

 Habitat

-Echidnas do not tolerate extreme temperatures; they use caves and rock crevices to shelter from harsh weather conditions.
+Echidnas do not tolerate extreme temperatures; they shelter from harsh weather in caves and rock crevices.
 Echidnas are found in forests and woodlands, hiding under vegetation, roots or piles of debris.
 They sometimes use the burrows (both abandoned and in use) of animals such as rabbits and wombats.
 Individual echidnas have large, mutually overlapping territories.

 Anatomy

-Echidnas and the platypus are the only egg-laying mammals, known as monotremes.
+Echidnas and platypuses are the only egg-laying mammals, the monotremes.